-Note: 'AU' is the abbreviation here for 'access undertaking'.
+Note: 'AU' indicates 'access undertaking'.

 The term 'access seeker' has a specific definition under the QCA Act-it is a person who wants access, or increased access, to the declared service.
 Thus, access seekers include 'new' access seekers as well as existing access holders who are seeking increased access to the declared service.
 Similarly, an 'access agreement' is defined as an agreement between an access provider of a declared service and another person that provides for access to the service by the other person and has been entered into after 22 May 1997.